CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 ### 4. Run PepAD

-From `run1`, execute PepAD.
-It reads `input.txt` and writes the results in the working directory:
+In `run1`, execute PepAD.
+It reads `input.txt` and writes the results in the run directory:

 ```bash
 PepAD